overture-stack/lectern/README.md

 This will ensure that all dependencies of `server` are built in correct order before the `server` build is run.

+Note that the full name of from the package must be used for this to work, so for the client the command would be:

+`pnpm nx build @overture-stack/lectern-client`

+For convenience, scripts have been added to the root level [`package.json`](./package.json) to run `build` and `test` scripts for every service using short names.
+These follow the pattern `pnpm <build|test>:<package short name/alias>`.
+For example,  the same build command can be performed by:

+`pnpm build:client`

-To work with any module in this repository, follow the instructions in the README provide in the module directory.
+To work with any module in this repository, follow the instructions in the README provide in that module's directory.

 Get started by running the [Lecter Server application](apps/server/README.md).

 ### Common Commands

 A few commonly reused scripts have been added to the root `package.json`.
 Run them from the root directory, or if you are in a sub directory then use `pnpm -w`.

+For example, when your current working directory is not in the project root, you can still conveniently test every module in the monorepo with the command:

+`pnpm -w test:all`

 #### Build Everything

 `pnpm build:all`